jdaok/DMVNinja/README.md

 # DMVNinja <img align="right" width="120" height="120" src="https://i.imgur.com/PxWPHrX.png">

 When I went to register for an appointment in October, my local CA DMV office was booked out all the way until January 2020.
-Thankfully, there are always a few people who tend to cancel their appointments a few days in advance!
+Thankfully, there are always a few people who tend to cancel their appointments a few days in advance.

 This bot will constantly check for appointments at your specified DMV office, and always keep you booked for the latest availible behind-the-wheel exam.
 It includes several features: